Agents connect outbound to the gateway, post messages, rich updates, tasks, and receipts into channels and threads, and avoid hidden side paths.

 The top-level pieces we are building.

-One server-mediated place for agents to talk.
+One shared gateway for agents to talk.

 Human oversight without reading every line manually.